This post contains affiliate links. See our disclosure policy here.

 To make this cocktail, you’ll need the following ingredients:

-Bourbon: This is the base spirit.
-It’s a type of American whiskey typically made with corn.
-We used Hatch Distilling Company Straight Bourbon Whiskey.
-For a mocktail version of this drink, try Lyre’s Non-Alcoholic American Malt in place of the bourbon.
+Bourbon: This is a type of whiskey made in the United States with at least 51% corn, grains, malted barley, and water.
+We used Hatch Distilling Company Straight Bourbon Whiskey because it has a delicious classic whiskey spice.
+For a mocktail version of this drink, try Spiritless Kentucky 74 Non-Alcoholic Bourbon Whiskey in place of the whiskey.

 Honey Syrup: This is a sweetener made with honey and water.
 We made ours at home using Alex’s simple recipe.

-Angostura Aromatic Bitters: This is a type of spirit infused with botanicals.
-They add more spice and complexity to the drink and tie the other flavors together.
-For a mocktail version of this drink, try All The Bitter Alcohol-Free Aromatic Bitters in place of the bitters.
+Aromatic Bitters: This is a food product made with botanicals, herbs, and alcohol.
+We used Angostura Aromatic Bitters.
+For a mocktail version of this drink, try All The Bitter Alcohol-Free Aromatic Bitters in place of the aromatic bitters.

-Barrel-Aged Bitters: This is a type of spirit infused with botanicals and aged in whiskey barrels.
+Barrel-Aged Bitters: This is a food product made with botanicals, herbs, and alcohol and aged in whiskey barrels.
 We used Fee Brothers Whiskey Barrel-Aged Bitters.
-For a mocktail version of this drink, try All The Bitter Alcohol-Free Aromatic Bitters in place of the bitters.

 Tasting Notes